W4LD33/AI-Exchange/README.md

 #### Description:

-Workout Logger is a web application designed to help users keep track of their exercise routines and view statistical insights over time.
-With this app, users can easily log their workouts and monitor their progress through interactive charts and tables.

 AI Exchange is a web application designed to help users discuss AI Ethics and Governance in a forum based format.

 #### Features: